MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 goodSort = generalSort slowOrderingFn
 ```

 This technique is very elegant, DRY and it is a basis of a good purely functional style.
-Its object-oriented relatives are the [Template Method design pattern](https://en.wikipedia.org/wiki/Template_method_pattern) brother married with the [Factory Method design pattern] (https://en.wikipedia.org/wiki/Factory_method_pattern) -- quite some fat, bloated relatives, aren't they?
+Its object-oriented relatives are the [Template Method design pattern](https://en.wikipedia.org/wiki/Template_method_pattern) brother married with the [Factory Method design pattern](https://en.wikipedia.org/wiki/Factory_method_pattern) – quite some fat, bloated relatives, aren't they?

 As you can see, the "parametrising" parametres must come first, so we can make a curried version of the constructor function.
-At the same time, the order of parametres can be switched using the `flip` function that takes its (first) two arguments in the reverse order of f:
+At the same time, the order of parametres can be switched using the `flip` function that takes its (first) two arguments in the reverse order of `f`:

 ```haskell
 flip :: (a -> b -> c) -> b -> a -> c